Facebooktwitterredditpinterestlinkedintumblr

 Your Dell touchpad might not respond to commands if it is disabled, and you should check the control button on the left corner of the touchpad.
 It may fail to work also because of outdated drivers and software, and it will be better to update the drivers and software on your device.

-Sometimes the issue might result from device hardware issues, and you would need to check the motherboard for any severe problems.
+Sometimes the issue might result from device hardware issues, and you must check the motherboard for severe problems.

 How Can I Fix a Touchpad Which is Not Responding?